tmpfs/trucks/README.md

 The suggestion is that this would be implemented as [postcss plugins][postcss].

+## Options

+An overview of the available options is in [OPTIONS](https://github.com/tmpfs/trucks/blob/master/doc/OPTIONS.md) see [API](https://github.com/tmpfs/trucks/blob/master/doc/API.md) for more detail.

 ## Compiler

-For insights into the compiler phases and data structures see [COMPILER.md](https://github.com/tmpfs/trucks/blob/master/doc/COMPILER.md).
+For insights into the compiler phases and data structures see [COMPILER](https://github.com/tmpfs/trucks/blob/master/doc/COMPILER.md).

 ## API

-For the API docs see [API.md](https://github.com/tmpfs/trucks/blob/master/doc/API.md).
+For the API docs see [API](https://github.com/tmpfs/trucks/blob/master/doc/API.md).

 ## Developer

-Information on how to build this project is in [DEVELOPER.md](https://github.com/tmpfs/trucks/blob/master/doc/DEVELOPER.md).
+Information on how to build this project is in [DEVELOPER](https://github.com/tmpfs/trucks/blob/master/doc/DEVELOPER.md).

 ## License